What are Psychosocial Factors?

 The word “psychosocial” is often used when talking about causes of MSD.
-It can be confusing.
 It is useful to separate “workplace psychosocial” factors from “individual psychosocial” factors.

 - Workplace psychosocial factors refer to the perceptions of the work environment that have an emotional meaning for workers and managers.
-Examples include overload or lack of control.
+Examples include high workload or lack of control.

 - Individual psychosocial factors refer to individual characteristics, such as psychological distress.